products.png

 • Define a Clear Data Mapping Strategy – Ensure alignment between old and new data structures.

-• Use Automated Migration Tools – Leverage ETL (Extract, Transform, Load) tools to streamline conversion.
+• Use Automated Migration Tools – Leverage ETL (Extract, Transform, Load) tools to streamline the conversion process.

 • Conduct Multiple Test Runs – Validate data integrity before final migration.